 By Kristina Russo | American Express Credit Intel Freelance Contributor

 The electric vehicle tax credit is part of the federal government’s campaign to help car buyers overcome the higher initial purchase price of plug-in electric cars.
 Why does it care?
-According to the U.S. Department of Energy (DOE), the average American household spends almost 20% of family expenses on transportation, and switching to an electric vehicle can reduce that since electric-powered travel costs 50% less than gasoline.1 At the same time, the government recognizes benefits from shifting the country’s dependence on foreign oil toward domestically sourced electricity.
+According to the U.S. Bureau of Labor Statistics, the average American household spends almost 20% of family expenses on transportation.1 And the U.S. Department of Energy (DOE) says that switching to an electric vehicle can reduce that since electric-powered travel costs 50% less than gasoline.2 At the same time, the government recognizes benefits from shifting the country’s dependence on foreign oil toward domestically sourced electricity.

-The maximum amount of the federal electric vehicle tax credit is $7,500, based on a specific formula and subject to phase out (read on for phase out details).
+The maximum amount of the federal electric vehicle tax credit is $7,500, based on a specific formula and subject to phase out as explained below.
 The formula includes a base credit of $2,500 plus an amount calculated based on battery capacity.
 The first five kilowatt hours of battery capacity earns you another $417 credit.
-Each additional kilowatt hour earns another $417 credit until you max out at $7,500.2
+Each additional kilowatt hour earns another $417 credit until you max out at $7,500.3

-This tax credit is a dollar-for-dollar reduction in your tax bill, but it is nonrefundable, which means that it can reduce your tax bill to zero but no lower.
-Unused partial credits cannot be carried forward to future tax years.3 The tax credit can be used toward the alternative minimum tax if your purchase was in 2010 or later.4
+This tax credit is a dollar-for-dollar reduction in your tax bill but it is nonrefundable, which means that it can reduce your tax bill to zero but no lower.
+Unused partial credits cannot be carried forward to future tax years.4 The tax credit can be used toward the alternative minimum tax if your purchase was in 2010 or later.5

 Taxpayers who purchase used electric cars are not eligible for the tax credit, nor are taxpayers who lease a qualifying car.
 If you end up leasing, experts recommend you try to negotiate lower lease payments because the leasing company will get the tax credit.6